 One of the only times that most members of the general public ever come into contact with sharks, is when they see a report of a shark attack on the news.
 Of course a shark attack is horrifying and terrible for the victims and their family, but these reports are often unnecessarily alarmist, leading many people to believe that sharks are incredibly dangerous and ferocious, or that attacks are common.
 In reality, shark attacks are incredibly rare and even if you regularly use the ocean, the probability of ever having a traumatic encounter with a shark is almost negligible.
 Many seem to believe that shark attacks are on the rise in recent years...
 BUT, recent research suggests that, in fact the opposite is true; that shark attacks are actually declining globally!

 Every year between 80 and 100 shark bite incidents are recorded globally.
 This does not mean that 100 people were killed by a shark!
-In fact, an average of around 6 people are killed by sharks every year globally (International Shark Attack File, 2020).
+In fact, an average of around 6 people are killed by sharks every year globally (ISAF, 2020).

-According to the International Shark Attack File the highest number of unprovoked shark bites which have been reported (since records began in 1580), have occurred in the USA (1483 bites), Australia (652 bites), South Africa (255 bites) and Brazil (107 bites).
-If you take a moment to do some maths... you'll noticed that even the USA (with the highest numbers) has only suffered an average of 3.4 unprovoked shark bites each year since 1580!
+According to the International Shark Attack File (ISAF) the highest number of unprovoked shark bites which have been reported, have occurred in the USA (1483 bites), Australia (652 bites), South Africa (255 bites) and Brazil (107 bites) (ISAF, 2020).

 As global economics improve and more and more people, in many different countries are enjoying a higher quality of life, recreational ocean use is becoming more common.
 Subsequently, there was fear that shark attacks might rise as well.
 So, a recent study sought to understand how the trends of shark bites have changed over time.
 They achieved this, not by looking at the absolute number of shark bites, but by considering how many shark bites occurred in the past as a function of the population size.
 This allowed them to account for population growth and the associated rise in ocean use.
 They called this the 'bite rate' (Ritter et al, 2019).